omaddz/climakechange/README.md

 “If you think that one person can't make a difference, that's not true, because if everybody felt that way we'll go nowhere.
 If everybody thought ‘my little piece can make a difference’, then cumulatively we make a massive difference.” - Dr. Gail Krantzberg

 CliMAKEChange endeavors to make that difference.
 Through CliMAKEChange, we hope to raise awareness about the issues that our Great Lakes face in the wake of climate change, and to highlight the importance of Indigenous involvement in future management and conservation efforts in the Canadian context.
-Our app provides a historical comparison factor by bringing awareness through comparing indicators such as dissolved oxygen, surface lake temperatures, and ice cover which reflect climate change-related parameters that have been degrading our lakes.
 Not only should we try to reverse damage and protect future conservation of our Great Lakes, but a fundamental change in how the lakes are exploited for resources needs to occur if we are to save these ecological wonders for future generations.
 Join CliMAKEChange as we strive to change the future of our Great Lakes.

 ## **Canadian Lake Ontario Stress Index: App Description and Features**

 The environment is under immense pressure due to climate change, especially sensitive ecosystems such as coastal wetlands.
 As a result, our Great Lakes are under a lot of stress.
 A Multi-Criteria Decision Analysis (MCDA) was conducted to determine how stressed the Canadian side of Lake Ontario is to raise awareness and inspire action.
-A Canadian Lake Ontario Stress Index was calculated based on parameters that were identified as stressful to local ecology and holistic health of Lake Ontario/Oniatarí:io : invasive species, water quality, sediment quality, marine shipping lanes, and monitored beaches.
+A Canadian Lake Ontario Stress Index was calculated based on parameters that were identified as stressful to local ecology and holistic health of Lake Ontario/Oniatarí:io : invasive species, water quality, sediment quality, marine shipping lanes, monitored beaches, and more.
 This index is displayed in conjunction with coastal wetlands to emphasize the relationship between the degradation of this sensitive habitat and our stressed coast.
 Major Canadian cities and First Nations communities are also displayed in the app to highlight the human relationship to this important freshwater treasure.

 ##### _What are AOCs?_
 This button defines AOCs (Areas of Concern) in the Great Lakes to provide context for the AOC Tour